rodrigolazarinigil/docs/README.md

-# docs
+# Documentation

-Documentations and README
+Commands, documentations and tips using all kinds of data tech.